dotherightthing/wpdtrt-plugin-boilerplate/readme.txt

 = 1.2.20 =
 * Make any content between the shortcode tags available to the shortcode template
+* Use Private Packagist (premium), falls back to original sources

+= 1.2.19 =
+* Make any content between the shortcode tags available to the shortcode template

+= 1.2.18 =
+* Install test framework via Travis

 = 0.1 =
 * Initial version